 Although anyone can register and access OPEN at no cost, we can also provide active mentoring services to individual and organisations.

-Whereas passive service models depend on the learner initiating contact with their training organization, our active approach to mentoring demands that our team is regularly reaching out to their learner cohorts to support their development, as well as extending practical advice on the projects they are working on through the lens of good-practice.
+Whereas passive service models depend on the learner initiating contact with their training provider, our active approach to mentoring demands that our team is regularly reaching out to their learner cohorts to support their development, as well as extending actionable advice on the projects they are working on through the lens of good-practice.

 Our mentors can support learners in this way because they are: